 - If you need to pay for an emergency fuel-up, consider a card that offers an extra bonus on gas station purchases.
-Options include the Blue Cash Preferred® card from American Express, Bank of America Cash Rewards and Wells Fargo Propel® card from American Express.
+Options include the Blue Cash Preferred® Card from American Express, Bank of America® Cash Rewards credit card and Wells Fargo Propel American Express® card.
 All three cards offer 3 percent back on U.S. gas station purchases.
 (Note, if you have opted in to another category to earn 3 percent on the Bank of America Cash Rewards card, you will not earn 3 percent on gas station purchases)

 - If you need to pay for a pricey RV repair, make sure to pay with a generous flat-rate cash back card.
-Options include Citi Double Cash Card (1 percent when you charge and 1 percent when you pay your bill on time), and the Capital One Quicksilver Card, Chase Freedom Unlimited or American Express Cash Magnet TM (all of which offer 1.5 percent cash back).
+Options include Citi Double Cash Card (1 percent when you charge and 1 percent when you pay your bill on time), and the Capital One Quicksilver Card, Chase Freedom Unlimited or American Express Cash Magnet® Card (all of which offer 1.5 percent cash back).

 7. Get rewarded for everyday travel spending

 A rewards credit card can be good for more than just emergencies when you’re RVing part- or full-time.